Updated May 31, 2026§ For Pets

 Wireless Sharing

-• Transfer dog status and location data to other compatible Garmin devices
+• Transfer routes, waypoints, and tracks to compatible Garmin devices and BaseCamp

 Hunting Features